The Out About Scotland complete guide to The Enchanted Forest

 About The Enchanted Forest

-The multi-award winning event has been running for 16 years and is renowned for being one of Scotland’s most elaborate artistic shows, with elements of coloured lights, classical music, and water combining to produce a real feast for the senses.
+This multi-award winning event has been running for 17 years and is renowned for being one of Scotland’s most elaborate artistic shows, with elements of coloured lights, classical music, and water combining to produce a real feast for the senses.
+It’s a brilliant family occasion too as it’s an event that anyone of any age can enjoy, from toddlers to pensioners.

-If you’re looking for a unique experience that can be enjoyed by family members of all ages you’re going to love The Enchanted Forest.Read more...
+If you’re looking for a unique experience that can be enjoyed by family members of all ages I think you’re going to love The Enchanted Forest.Read more...

 Things to do at The Enchanted Forest

-As you leave the tour bus that drops you at the edge of the woods you initially hear classical melodies played over a multitude of loudspeakers.
-But it’s only on entering the event that you truly get a feel for the scale of the artwork.
+As you leave the tour bus that drops you at the edge of the woods you initially hear classical melodies played over a series of loudspeakers which adds to the drama of what you think might be around the corner.
+But it’s only on entering the woodland that you truly get a feel for the scale of the artwork.

 What I liked about this event